eth-easl/mixtera/examples/torchtitan.md

 ## 2. Downloading SlimPajama

 We provide a [helper script](download_slim_pajama.py) you can use to download the dataset or chunks of it to a local directory or DFS.
 If you just want to test Mixtera, downloading one chunk is sufficient.
 For example, you can run `python download_slim_pajama.py --target-dir /path/to/dataset --chunks 0`.

+Note that this script downloads each chunk in a separate directory.
+For Mixtera, we currently require all files to be stored within a single directory, so make sure to `mv * ..` all files one level upwards in case you use more than one chunk.

 ## 3. Starting the Mixtera Server